nathanaccidentally/OSRestoreX/README.md

-# OSRestore 10
+# OSRestoreX and Termianl
-A Cydia Eraser Alternative for iOS 10.
+A semi-restore Alternative for iOS 10.

 ~~Install from Cydia https://nathanaccidentally.github.io.~~ **OSRestore is currently in closed beta on reddit and is not currently on any repo.
 Please be paitent while I continue to make this the best tweak I can.
 Thank you.**